MELATONIN Overview Information

 - Withdrawal from nicotine.
-Taking melatonin 3.5 hours after nicotine withdrawal in smokers seems to reduce anxiety, restlessness, and cigarette cravings.
+Taking melatonin 3.5 hours after nicotine withdrawal seems to reduce anxiety, restlessness, and cigarette cravings in smokers.

 - Liver disease (nonalcoholic steatohepatitis).
-Some evidence suggests that taking melatonin improves liver function in people with nonalcoholic steatohepatitis.
+Some evidence suggests that taking melatonin improves markers of liver function in the blood of people with nonalcoholic steatohepatitis.

 - Recovery after surgery.
-Some evidence suggests that taking melatonin the night before and 1 hour before undergoing surgery might reduce pain and drug use after surgery.
+Some evidence suggests that taking melatonin the night before and one hour before undergoing surgery might reduce pain and drug use after surgery.

 - Prostate cancer.
 Taking melatonin by mouth together with conventional medications might reduce the growth of prostate cancer.

 - Acting out dreams while sleeping.
-Some evidence suggests that taking melatonin before bed increases muscle paralysis during sleep in people with a sleep disorder that involves acting out dreams.
+Some evidence suggests that taking melatonin before bed reduces muscle movement during sleep in people with a sleep disorder that involves acting out dreams.